What is Cost of Preferred Stock?

 The recommended modeling best practice for hybrid securities such as preferred stock is to treat it as a separate component of the capital structure.

 But one common point of confusion is the following question, “Why should preferred stock be separated from equity and debt in the first place?”

 Preferred equity is not quite debt capital nor is it common equity, so it has unique attributes that warrant it being a separate input in the WACC formula.

 The cost of preferred equity, barring unusual circumstances, typically does not have a material impact on the ultimate firm valuation.

 Therefore, if the preferred equity amount is minuscule, it could be lumped together with debt, and the net impact on the valuation is going to be marginal.
-Nevertheless, a company’s preferred stock must still be properly accounted for in the firm value calculation.
+Nevertheless, a company’s preferred stock must still be properly accounted for in the firm valuation.